f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 VELOS tenants have static CPU and memory allocations.
 These can be changed after a tenant has been deployed, but the tenant will have to be temporarily suspended (put in the **provisioned** state), then the change to CPU and or memory allocation can be made.
 A tenant can be expanded within a single blade or it can be configured to extend across blades assuming adequate resources are available.
 Once the changes are completed the tenant can be put into the deployed state and returned to service.

-Expanding a Tenant within the Same Blade via GUI
+Expanding a Tenant within the Same Blade via webUI
 ------------------------------------------------

-Below is GUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s per slot, 7680 memory per slot, and the tenant is allowed to run on only slot1.
+Below is webUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s per slot, 7680 memory per slot, and the tenant is allowed to run on only slot1.
 The workflow below will cover expanding the tenant from 2 to 4 vCPU’s and the memory from 7680 to 14848 per slot.
 Click the check box next to the tenant, and then select the **Provision** button.

 .. image:: images/velos_deploying_a_tenant/image75.png
   :align: center